sdushantha/insta-dl/README.md

 # ![image](https://user-images.githubusercontent.com/27065646/31065811-6dd88f9c-a748-11e7-9d57-2e0ae062f413.jpg) insta-dl
 Download Instagram images as a bulk from any user who is **public**.
 This only works on python2 beacuse it uses the urllib2 module.
-But I am planning to rewrite this program in python3 and also fix the issue where the program only downloads up to 20 images.
+But I am planning to fix the issue where the program only downloads up to 20 images.
 ## Installation
 ```batch
 git clone https://github.com/sdushantha/insta-dl.git